Mill Valley, California: 1950s to present

-Highlights of 2010-2020 decade included a major renovation of Miller Avenue known as the Miller Avenue Streetscape project which finished in 2018.
-This was followed by the restoration of the historic Mill Valley paper mill, resulting in new public space, shopping, and restaurants located a short walk from downtown.

 Geography

-According to the United States Census Bureau the city has a total area of 4.9 sqmi, of which 4.8 sqmi is land and 0.08 sqmi of (1.74%) water.
+According to the United States Census Bureau the city has a total area of 4.9 sqmi, of which 4.8 sqmi is land and 0.08 sqmi of (1.73%) water.

 The Mill Valley 94941 area lies between Mt.
 Tamalpais on the west, the city of Tiburon on the east, the City of Corte Madera on the north, and the Golden Gate National Recreational Area (GGNRA) on the south.
 Two streams flow from the slopes of Mt.
 Tamalpais through Mill Valley to the bay: the Arroyo Corte Madera del Presidio; and Cascade Creek.
-Mill Valley is surrounded by hundreds of acres (hectares) of state, federal, and county park lands.
+Mill Valley is surrounded by hundreds of acres of state, federal, and county park lands.
 In addition, there are many municipally maintained open-space reserves, parks, and coastal habitats which, when taken together, ensconce Mill Valley in a natural wilderness.

 Mill Valley and the Homestead Valley Land Trust maintains many minimally disturbed wildland areas and preserves which are open to the public from sunrise to dusk every day.
 Several nature trails allow access as well as providing gateway access to neighboring state and federal park lands, and the Mt.
 Tamalpais Watershed wildland on the broad eastern face of Mt.
 Tamalpais that overlooks Mill Valley.
 These are undeveloped natural areas and contain many species of wild animals, including some large predators like the coyote, the bobcat, and the cougar.